 To facilitate the delivery of life-saving aid, the EU deployed 3 Humanitarian Air Bridge operations carrying over 177 tonnes of cargo.
 The assistance is distributed by EU partners and humanitarian organisations operating in the country.

 After the 2010 earthquake, the EU provided shelter, clean water, healthcare services, food and protection to 5 million people.
 EU aid of €52.7 million targeting nearly 3 million people also helped tackle the cholera epidemic that followed the earthquake.

 In 2020, the Commission released more than €10 million to fight COVID-19, providing health and training equipment; water, sanitation and hygiene assistance; and logistical support for transport and surveillance.
 The EU also launched 2 Humanitarian Air Bridge operations to ensure the mobility of humanitarian personnel and the delivery of vital goods.

 Also in 2020, EU humanitarian aid invested €3 million in disaster preparedness and €2 million in protection measures.
 The funding helped migrants and returnees vulnerable in the context of the violence.
 An additional €6 million has been earmarked for the response to the food crisis.

 Since 1998, the EU has invested more than €35 million in its disaster preparedness programme, aiming to put in place early warning systems and rapid response capacities.

-Since 1998, the EU has invested over €25 million in its disaster preparedness programme to set up early warning systems and to strengthen shelters and infrastructure against recurring hurricanes, floods, and other natural hazards.
-Increasing the resilience of the most vulnerable communities in the face of natural and epidemics hazards remains a priority.
+With its disaster preparedness funding, we aim to strengthen shelter and infrastructure against hurricanes, floods and other recurring natural hazards.
+Improving the resilience of the most vulnerable communities to natural and epidemic risks remains a priority.